Leucospermum royenifolium: Description

-The 4-merous perianth is 1–1½ cm (0.4-0.6 in) long, pale cream to ivory at first but later turning deep pink, straight when still in the bud, somewhat compressed sideways, covered in a mat of short woolly hairs.
+The 4-merous perianth is 1–1.5 cm (0.4-0.6 in) long, pale cream to ivory at first but later turning deep pink, straight when still in the bud, somewhat compressed sideways, covered in a mat of short woolly hairs.
 The lower part with the lobes fused (called tube) is about 4 mm (0.16 in) long, powdery higher up, but hairless and narrower at base.
 The middle part where all four lobes become free when the flower opens (called claws), are about 1 cm (0.4 in) long, initially cream and greenish, later becoming pale carmine, individually curl back to its base when the flowers open.
-The higher part of the lobes (called limbs) is lance-shaped with a pointy tip, about 1½ mm (0.06 in) long, and set on the outside with upright, stiff hairs.
-The style is 13–16 mm (0.52–0.64 in) long, tapering towards it tip, initially pale greenish cream but turning to pinkish carmine.
+The higher part of the lobes (called limbs) is lance-shaped with a pointy tip, about 1.5 mm (0.06 in) long, and set on the outside with upright, stiff hairs.
+The style is 13–16 mm (0.52–0.64 in) long, tapering towards its tip, initially pale greenish cream but turning to pinkish carmine.
 The slightly thickened tip called pollen presenter is cylinder-shaped with a blunt tip, with the groove that functions as the stigma and about 1 mm (0.04 in) long.
 Subtending the ovary are four opaque, thread-shaped scales of about 2 mm (0.08 in) long.
 The fruit is ellipsoid, whitish in colour, about 7 mm (0.28 in) long, somewhat pointy and lacking a beak.

 The flowers of Leucospermum royenifolium are sweetly scented.